Benefits of green homes

 LEED-certified homes are transforming the residential market and people’s lives.
 They are built to deliver cleaner indoor air and more comfortable spaces, and they have been shown to have a sales, and re-sales, premium.
-Because of LEED’s rigorous standards, certified homes require a minimum 15 percent savings over energy codes and 20 percent water savings.
+Because of LEED’s rigorous standards, certified homes typically demonstrate at least 15 percent savings over energy codes and 20 percent water savings.
 In 2019, USGBC introduced the latest version of the residential rating system, LEED v4.1, which raises the bar when it comes to greening the residential market.
 LEED encourages builders to build above code and is proven to demand sales premiums, which more than exceed the .5 to two percent construction cost increase for building to LEED.
 LEED can be applied to newly constructed or renovated single-family homes and to new or existing multifamily buildings.

 Green multifamily homes are good for business

 - When researchers looked at rental rates achieved by green multifamily properties, they found an 8.9 percent premium associated with LEED-certified buildings compared to non-certified, This rental premium increases the annual income of a property, adding value to the property when its time to refinance.

 - Property developers that plan on selling their asset after completion will find more willing investors if the property is LEED certified.
 Institutional investors are seeking higher-quality assets that are efficient, future-proofed and align with positively increasing non-financial impacts of the investment portfolio.
 Prudential Real Estate Investors has over $11.6 billion in LEED-certified assets.